anantmittal/teachable-dino/README.md

 Things to do, future iterations:

 1) Not start the game immediately until training is done.
-2) Add other versions of chrome dino.
+2) Add other versions of the chrome dino like vanilla cake, christmas, etc.
-3) Add music to accompanying the game.
+3) Add music to the game.

 Watch a demo here.